 The impact of tax holidays decreased the Company's tax expense by approximately \$2 million, \$6 million and \$7 million for the years ended December 31, 2013, 2012 and 2011, respectively.
 The benefit of the tax holidays on both basic and diluted earnings per share for the year ended December 31, 2013 was approximately \$0.05.
 The benefit of the tax holidays on basic and diluted earnings per share for the year ended December 31, 2012 was approximately \$0.14 and \$0.13, respectively.
 The benefit of the tax holidays on both basic and diluted earnings per share for the year ended December 31, 2011 was approximately \$0.15.
 During 2012, the China government began an audit of the Company's High and New Technology Enterprise status for its largest Chinese subsidiary for 2009-2011 as part of an overall evaluation of the reduced tax rates provided to many high tech companies.
 This subsidiary has a reduced tax rate of 15%.
 In April 2013, the Company was notified by the China government that they had completed their tax audit and had concluded that the Company owed additional tax related to tax year 2011 in the amount of \$5 million, which was paid during 2013.
 This subsidiary has been approved for its HNTE status for the tax years 2012-2014.
-The Company's other China manufacturing facility has been approved for its HNTE status for the tax years 2012-2014.
-The Company's other China manufacturing facility has been approved for its HNTE status for the tax years 2012-2014.
-The company's other China manufacturing facility has been approved for its HNTE status for the tax years 2012-2014.
-The company's other China manufacturing facility has been approved for its HNTE status for the tax years 2012-2014.
+The Company's other China manufacturing facility has been approved for its HNTE status and therefore all of its future and deferred income will be taxed at the statutory tax rate of 25%.